-- Standardly issued items: Items issued by government or organisations in recognition of acts associated with conflict.
-These might include; soldier silhouettes, Dead Man’s Penny, a plaque to remember Warship or Weapons Week or an individual’s medals.
+- Standardly issued items: Items issued by government or organisations in recognition of acts or sites associated with conflict.
+These might include; soldier silhouettes, Dead Man’s Penny, a plaque to remember Warship or Weapons Week, Airfields or an individual’s medals.
 Whilst these have an important association with conflict they are not seen as war memorials under the terms of this website.
 Some may be recorded elsewhere by other organisations.

 Report a memorial which is not a war memorial

 If you believe that an item listed on War Memorials Online is not a war memorial then please report this by selecting ‘Report inappropriate record’ and then 'Remove record'.
 This will remove the record from the website so please make sure you are certain that it is not before doing so.
 If you are unsure whether or not any item is a war memorial, please get in touch